Project-MONAI/tutorials/generative/maisi/README.md

 # Medical AI for Synthetic Imaging (MAISI)
-This example shows the use cases of training and validating NVIDIA MAISI (Medical AI for Synthetic Imaging), a 3D Latent Diffusion Model that can generate large CT images with paired segmentation masks, variable volume size and voxel size, as well as controllable organ/tumor size.
+This example demonstrates the applications of training and validating NVIDIA MAISI (Medical AI for Synthetic Imaging), a 3D Latent Diffusion Model (LDM) capable of generating large CT images accompanied by corresponding segmentation masks.
+It supports variable volume size and voxel spacing and allows for the precise control of organ/tumor size.

 ## MAISI Model Highlight
 - A Foundation VAE model for latent feature compression that works for both CT and MRI with flexible volume size and voxel size
-- A Foundation Diffusion model that can generate large CT volumes up to 512x512x768 size, with flexible volume size and voxel size
+- A Foundation Diffusion model that can generate large CT volumes up to 512 &times; 512 &times; 768 size, with flexible volume size and voxel size
 - A ControlNet to generate image/mask pairs that can improve downstream tasks, with controllable organ/tumor size

 ## Example Results and Evaluation